kyle-phillips/adversarial-tools/README.md

 # adversarial-tools

-This is a working list of more than 50 tools (EXEs and scripts) used by adversaries in a cyber attack.
+This is a working list of nearly 75 common tactics and techniques (primarily LOLBins) used by adversaries in a cyber attack.

 The creation of this list was born out of a desire to know what executables are running in our environment that we'd want to know about.
-Use this list for threat hunting.
+Use this list for threat hunting or incident response.

 This list contains both LOLbins and software tools.